ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 The flow chart we produced to map their price logic was unreal.
 Four sides of A3!​

-The clients wanted some imports to run hourly - unfortunately, some of the import processes took so long, due to volume of data that these import processes would overlap.
+The clients wanted some imports to run hourly - unfortunately, some of these processes took so long to process, due to the volume of data, that they would overlap.

 ## Slide 27